Eric R. Williams

 • Ohio University Award for Excellence in Teaching

 Williams earned his undergraduate degree from Northwestern University in Chicago, and his MFA from Columbia University in New York City.
-In his spare time, he likes to take long-distance hikes with his wife in remote locations such as inside the Grand Canyon and along the Appalachian Trail (which they hiked in its entirety in 2000).
+In his spare time, he likes to take long-distance hikes with his wife in remote locations such as inside the Grand Canyon and along the Appalachian Trail (which they hiked for six months in 2000).